insight-creative/insight-creative.github.io/blog/_posts/2013-08-26-is-mobile-top-of-mind-in-your-email-design?.md

 ---
 layout: post
-title: Is Mobil Top of Mind in Your Email Design?
+title: Is Mobile Top of Mind in Your Email Design?
 author: Bart Raboin
 ---